kagiko/vaultwarden-wiki/Configuration-overview.md

 > [!IMPORTANT]
 > :pray: While it's technically possible to create and edit the `config.json` file manually, **we strongly advise against it**.
 [JSON](https://www.json.org/) has a rather strict syntax and if you don't know what you are doing, this might become a nightmare to debug.

-The settings in `config.json` will override any other configuration method and you will be warned on startup which settings are overwritten.
+The settings in `config.json` will override any other configuration method and you will be warned on startup which settings have been overwritten by `config.json`.

 Since this generated `config.json` will include **all** editable options when saved, be aware that once you generate the configuration file via the `/admin` page, you cannot modify those options via any of the other methods (at least not without modifying or removing the `config.json` file).

 > [!NOTE]
 > The options in the section `Read-Only Config` **cannot** be modified via the `/admin` page because they require a server restart and **they will be removed** if you have added them manually to the `config.json` and click on save.
 Use the other methods described above to modify them.
 In most cases this means that you also need to recreate the container!

+Some environment variables are not part of Vaultwardens configuration system and therefore cannot be set via `config.json` (e.g. `ROCKET_ADDRESS` or `ROCKET_PORT`).

+## Configuration precedence

+1. On compilation the defaults are hard coded via `src/config.rs`.
+2. Those defaults can be changed without recompiling the binary by providing an `ENV_FILE` and also
+3. by setting the environment variables (which will overrule settings in the `ENV_FILE`).
+4. The end user (with access to `/admin` panel) optionally can create a `config.json` which will take the highest precedence.

 ## Setting the domain URL